Limitless meets Black Mirror in this novel that pushes the limits of a couple’s minds.

 Do you want to know what’s next for the computer geek Galene?
 Do you wanna meet Artemis?
 Then read this bittersweet story in a world where thinking too swiftly can get you killed.

-You can preorder the ebook right now on Amazon and get a discount at $2.99 (from $4.99)
+You can start reading the ebook right now on Amazon and get a discount at $2.99 (from $4.99)

 This story is in the same series of Crying Over Spilt Light, our divisive but unforgettable story with an android Muse.